maygamalosman/Northwind/README.md

 Project Overview

 This project analyzes the Northwind Traders Database, providing insights into sales performance, customer behavior, product trends, employee contributions, shipping efficiency, and overall financial metrics.
-A dynamic dashboard is created using Power BI or Excel, showcasing KPIs and charts for key metrics to support data-driven decision-making.
+A dynamic dashboard is created using Excel, showcasing KPIs and charts for key metrics to support data-driven decision-making.
 Data Source

 The project uses the Northwind Traders Database, which includes: